lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-i2c-oled-display.rst

     nano hello-world.sh

 Now copy paste the code shown below in your ``hello-world.sh`` file.
-Update the code if you display resolution is not ``128x64``, comment out first line and uncomment second line to choose ``128x32`` display size.
+Update the code if your display resolution is not ``128x64``, comment out first line and uncomment second line to choose ``128x32`` display size.

 .. code:: bash